Is there anything better on a cold day than a warm bowl of soup?

 With winter finally in full swing, you guys know that I am soup obsessed!
 Seriously.

 Like soup on the menu at least twice a week in this house and I love it!
 Nothing beats a big, warm bowl of homemade soup on a chilly winter day.
 And the key to making any homemade soup absolutely delicious is to use a homemade stock, like this Vegetable Stock.

-Stock is crazy easy to make at home, as long as you have a little patience.
+Stock is super easy to make at home, as long as you have a little patience.
 The process is that of the ‘set it and forget it’ type; throw all your veggies, herbs and spices into a large slow cooker, turn it to high and let it cook for 6-7 hours, let cool slightly then drain separating the liquid from the veggies.
-What you are left with, my friends, is a couple jars of fantastic and flavourful vegetable stock that is gluten free, vegan and perfect for any soup!
+What you are left with is a couple jars of fantastic and flavourful vegetable stock that is gluten-free, vegan and perfect for any soup!
 This homemade slow cooker vegetable stock can also be made on the stove too if that is more your style!

 You can use it right away or keep it in the freezer until it’s needed.

 And making your own vegetable stock is a great way to use up those extra veggies and herbs that have been in the fridge for maybe a little too long and that might otherwise end up in the trash.

 Don’t get me wrong, stock in a box is super convenient and, on many occasions, has been a dinner-saver for me.
 I always have a couple boxes on hand for those impromptu ‘Let’s have soup for dinner’ moments in my life or if my quinoa needs a little extra flavour.
 But stock in a box is a little bland and a lot unexciting.

 So today I challenge you to think outside of the box, the stock box that is, and make a batch of this super tasty stock perfect for jazzing up soups, stews, sauces, gravies or grains.Print